 Each student attending a Bread & Guts Course is able to buy microbiome test kit.
 Their personal results will give them in-depth information about the status of their gut microbiome, along with practical dietary recommendations for maintaining and improving their gut microbial ecosystem.

-The results of the test, which are available online, gives each student their own personal microbiome rating.
+The results of the test, which become available online in your personal account, gives each student their own personal microbiome rating.
 Once logged in to their account, they can see which types of bacteria are present in their gut microbiome, and the relative abundances of each of the groups.
 But this test provides much more than a simple assessment of diversity and abundance.
 Based on the types of bacteria present and their ratios, students will get a breakdown of how well their gut microbiome could be protecting them from health issues such as type 2 diabetes, Crohn’s disease and ulcerative colitis.
 There are also full details of how well the microbiome is functioning in terms of producing the vitamins, minerals and fatty acids that are essential to our wellbeing.
 This then leads to dietary recommendations for supporting the bacteria that are there and nurturing those whose populations need boosting for optimal health protection.
 All this information is beautifully and clearly presented, and backed up with citations of the research it is based on… so before you come to the course you can do a little extra reading around the subject if you’d like to.

 We recommend that students will then have a second gut microbiome test 3 months after the course.
 This allows them to monitor any changes in the bacterial composition of their microbiome, and see if the changes they have made to their diet have had the desired, positive effect.
 Students also have a 12-month support program with more recipes, tips, techniques and articles to support baking and learning though the Sourdough club.